-Assignment 5: Due March 8 Assignment 5: Genome Arithmetic Assignment Date: Thursday, March 1, 2018 Due Date: Thursday, March 8, 2018 @ 11:59pm Assignment Overview In this assignment, you will call structural variants and analyze the properties of variants in the human genome.
-Make sure to show your work in your writeup!
-As before, any questions about the assignment should be posted to Piazza.
+In this assignment, you will analyze gene expression data and learn how to make several kinds of plots in the environment of your choice.
+(We suggest Python or R.) Make sure to show your work/code in your writeup!
+As before, any questions about the assignment should be posted to Plazza.

 Question 1.
-Gene Annotation Preliminaries [10 pts] Download the annotation of build 38 of the human genome from here: ftp://ftp.ensembl.org/pub/release-87/gtf/homo_sapiens/Homo_sapiens.GRCh38.87.gtf.gz - Question 1a.
-How many many GTF data lines are in this file?
-[Hint: The first few lines in the file beginning with "#" are so-called "header" lines describing thing like the creation date, the genome version (more on that later in the course), etc. Header lines should not be counted as data lines.] - Question 1b.
+Gene Annotation Preliminaries [10 pts]

+Download the annotation of build 38 of the human genome from here: ftp://ftp.ensembi.org/pub/release-87/gtl/homo_sapiens/Homo_sapiens.GRCh38.87.gtf.gz

+- Question 1a.
 How many annotated protein coding genes are on each autosome of the human genome?
-[Hint: Protein coding genes will have "gene" in the 3rd column, and contain the following text: gene_biotype "protein_coding"] - Question 1c.
+[Hint: Protein coding genes will have "gene" in the 3rd column, and contain the following text: gene, biotype "protein, coding"] - Question 1b.
 What is the maximum, minimum, mean, and standard deviation of the span of protein coding genes?
-[Hint: use the genes identified in 1b] - Question 1d.
+[Hint: use the genes identified in 1b] - Question 1c.
 What is the maximum, minimum, mean, and standard deviation in the number of exons for protein coding genes?
-[Hint: you should separately consider each isoform for each protein coding gene]
+(Hint: you should separately consider each isoform for each protein coding gene)

-Project Proposal!
-Due March 15 Project Proposal Assignment Date: March 7, 2018 Due Date: Thursday, March 15, 2017 @ 11:59pm Review the Project Ideas page Work solo or form a team for your class project (no more than 3 people to a team).
-The proposal should have the following components: - · Name of your team - · List of team members and email addresses - · Short title for your proposal - · 1 paragraph description of what you hope to do and how you will do it - · References to relevant papers - References/URLs to datasets that you will be studying (Note you can also use simulated data) Submit the proposal as a single page PDF on blackboard.
+Question 2.
+Sampling Simulation [10 pts]

+A typical human cell has -250,000 transcripts, and a typical bulk RNA-seq experiment may involve millions of cells.
+Consequently in an RNAseq experiment you may start with trillions of RNA molecules, although your sequencer will only give a few million to billions of reads.
+Therefore your RNAseq experiment will be a small sampling of the full composition.
+We hope the sequences will be a representative sample of the total population, but if your sample is very unlucky or biased it may not represent the true distribution.
+We will explore this concept by sampling a small subset of transcripts (500 to 50000) out of a much larger set (1M) so that you can evaluate this bias.

+In data1.bit with 1,000,000 lines we provide an abstraction of RNA-seq data where normalization has been performed and the number of times a gene name occurs corresponds to the number of transcripts in the sample.

+Project Proposal

+Project Proposal

+Assignment Date: Monday March 9, 2020 Due Date: Monday, March 16 2020 @ 11:59pm

+Review the Project Ideas page

+Work solo or form a team for your class project (no more than 3 people to a team).

+The proposal should have the following components:

+- · Name of your team

+- List of team members and email addresses

+- · Short title for your proposal

+- 1 paragraph description of what you hope to do and how you will do it

+- References to 2 to 3 relevant papers

+- · References/URLs to datasets that you will be studying (Note you can also use simulated data)

+- · Please add a note if you need me to sponsor you for a MARCC account (high RAM, GPUs, many cores, etc)

+Submit the proposal as a 1 to 2 page PDF on GradeScope (each team member should submit the same PDF).
 After submitting your proposal, we will schedule a time to discuss your proposal, especially to ensure you have access to the data that you need.
 The sconer that you submit your proposal, the sconer we can schedule the meeting.
 No late days can be used for the project.

 Later, you will present your project in class during the last week of class.
 You will also submit a written report (5-7 pages) of your project, formatting as a Bioinformatics article (Intro, Methods, Results, Discussion, References).
-Word and LaTeX templates are available at https://academic.oup.com/bioinformatics/pages/submission_online Please use Plazza to coordinate proposal plans!
+Word and LaTeX templates are available at https://academic.oup.com/bioinformatics/pages/submission_online

+Please use Plazza to coordinate proposal plans!

 RNA-seq